unsw-restech/restech-docs/docs/faq.rst

 I just got some money from a grant.
 What can I spend it on?
 ===========================================================

 There are a number of different options for using research funding to improve your ability to run computationally intensive programs.
 The best starting point is to :ref:`contact_us` to figure out the different options.

 Can I access Katana from outside UNSW?
 ======================================

-If you have an account then you can connect to Katana from both inside and outside UNSW.
+Yes, if you have an account then you can connect to Katana from both inside and outside UNSW.
 Some services - like remote desktops - will not be as responsive as inside the UNSW network.

 .. _katana_compute_faq: